sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

-##  Update the Access Mode on the claim to bind it to the PV.
+Update the Access Mode on the claim to bind it to the PV.:

 apiVersion: v1
 items: